vemoreno/blog/_posts/2017-03-20-announcing-third-party-client-api-authorization.markdown

 ![Developer Centre](https://cdn.auth0.com/blog/third-party/developercentre.gif)
 _Developer Centre_

 **Note:** The application has a [frontend](https://github.com/auth0/developer-centre) and a [backend](https://github.com/auth0/developer-centre-api).
-Follow the instructions on the readme to set it up.
+Follow the instructions in the README to set it up.

 ## Conclusion

-Auth0 now offers APIs as first class citizens and a lot of ways to consume them.
+Auth0 now offers APIs as first class citizens and numerous ways to consume them.
 With Dynamic Client Registration, Auth0 account owners can open up their APIs to the world while security is enforced by user consent.

 Developers, you can start taking advantage of this opportunity by getting started with the [docs](https://auth0.com/docs/api-auth)